-388 "ENVIRONMENTAL RECORDS DEFINITIONS - STATE (NV) AST Aboveground Storage Tanks VERSION DATE: 6/2008 This listing of aboveground storage tanks was provided by the Nevada State Emergency Response Commission (SERC).
-In January of 2009, the SERC discontinued the sharing of facility specific information due to the U.S. Environmental Protection Agency's Office of General Counsel and a Nevada Attorney General's guidance relating to the Emergency Planning and Community Right-to-Know Act (EPCRA).
-According to the SERC, AAI requirements do not fall under the EPCRA program and the SERC does not and never has ""regulated"" ASTs.
+ENVIRONMENTAL RECORDS DEFINITIONS - STATE (NV) AST Aboveground Storage Tanks VERSION DATE: 6/2008 This listing of aboveground storage tanks was provided by the Nevada State Emergency Response Commission (SERC).
+In January of 2009, the Nevada State Emergency Response Commission discontinued the sharing of facility-specific information due to the U.S. Environmental Protection Agency's Office of General Counsel and a Nevada Attorney General's guidance relating to the Emergency Planning and Community Right-to-Know Act (EPCRA).
+According to the Nevada State Emergency Response Commission, AAI requirements do not fall under the EPCRA program and the Nevada State Emergency Response Commission does not and never has "regulated" ASTs.
 For these reasons, companies such as GeoSearch are unable to obtain current aboveground storage tank information.
-Please contact the SERC at (775) 687-6973 if you require information regarding the EPCRA reporting requirements of a specific facility within the State of Nevada.
+Please contact the Nevada State Emergency Response Commission at (775) 687-6973 if you require information regarding the Emergency Planning and Community Right-to-Know Act reporting requirements of a specific facility within the State of Nevada.
 BF Brownfield Properties VERSION DATE: 1/2012 This listing of brownfield properties is maintained by the Nevada Division of Environmental Protection (NDEP).
-The NDEP describes brownfields as abandoned, idled, or underused industrial or commercial properties taken out of productive use because of real or perceived risks from environmental contamination.
+The Nevada Division of Environmental Protection describes brownfields as abandoned, idled, or underused industrial or commercial properties taken out of productive use because of real or perceived risks from environmental contamination.
 The State of Nevada has initiated Brownfields, a land-recycling program, to provide an opportunity to redevelop these undesirable properties and revitalize communities.
-HWRECYCLERS Hazardous Waste Recycling Facilities VERSION DATE: 1/2011 This listing of hazardous waste recycling facilities is maintained by the Nevada Division of Environmental Protection's (NDEP) Bureau of Waste Management.
-Nevada Administrative Code (NAC) 444.84555 requires a facility or mobile unit for the recycling of hazardous waste to obtain a Written Determination by the NDEP Administrator.
+HWRECYCLERS Hazardous Waste Recycling Facilities VERSION DATE: 1/2011 This listing of hazardous waste recycling facilities is maintained by the Nevada Division of Environmental Protection's Bureau of Waste Management.
+Nevada Administrative Code (NAC) 444.84555 requires a facility or mobile unit for the recycling of hazardous waste to obtain a Written Determination by the Nevada Division of Environmental Protection Administrator.
 LUST Leaking Underground Storage Tanks VERSION DATE: 1/2013 This database includes both Leaking Underground Storage Tank (LUST) cases as well as Corrective Action (non-regulated) sites and is maintained by the Nevada Division of Environmental Protection's Bureau of Corrective Actions.
-NPDES National Pollutant Discharge Elimination System Permits VERSION DATE: 1/2013 This listing of active NPDES Permits is maintained by the Nevada Division of Environmental Protection's Bureau of Water Pollution Control (BWPC).
-The BWPC issues National Pollutant Discharge Elimination System (NPDES) Permits for discharge to surface waters, ground water www.geo-search.com phone: 888-396-0042 fax: 512-472-9967 DEFINITIONS 10"
+NPDES National Pollutant Discharge Elimination System Permits VERSION DATE: 1/2013 The listing of active NPDES Permits is maintained by the Nevada Division of Environmental Protection's Bureau of Water Pollution Control (BWPC).
+The Bureau of Water Pollution Control issues National Pollutant Discharge Elimination System (NPDES) Permits for discharge to surface waters, ground water www.geo-search.com phone: 888-396-0042 fax: 512-472-9967 DEFINITIONS 10